poupeaua/poupeaua.github.io/README.md

 The objective in this page is to display information about my job, my resume and other professional related stuff.

-## Launch a test server with Hugo locally
+## Test the Hugo website locally

 ```
-hugo server -D --baseURL http://localhost:1313/
+make local
 ```

-For final tests, generate your local site and test it with :
+For final tests to verify how it will be rendered in production:

 ```
-./hugo_exec.sh
+make preprod
 ```

 ## Put in Production